 From a very young age, I found comfort and purpose in therapy and artistic expression and saw its potential as a safe, non-judgemental pathway to self-awareness and growth.
 I was born in South America and grew up between the Middle East and South-East Asia.
 This exposure to diversity has given me a very broad and unique perspective of the human experience with all its intersectional identities.

-Josy combines a blend of Humanistic, Somatic, and Creative Therapy modalities to best meet her clients' needs in an integrative way.
-She aims for an authentic collaborative therapeutic relationship that draws on the client's strengths, life experiences, intersectional identities, and therapeutic goals.
+I combine Humanistic, Somatic, and Creative Therapy modalities to best meet my clients' needs in an integrative way.
+I aim for an authentic, collaborative therapeutic relationship that draws on the client's strengths, life experiences, intersectional identities, and therapeutic goals.

-Josy has professional experience working with children, adolescents, adults, and seniors seeking support for grief/loss, trauma, learning disabilities, depression and anxiety, sexuality, gender identity, and other behavioural and emotional needs.
+I have professional experience working in schools, non-profit organizations, end-of-life care facilities, hospitals, community centres, and in private practice.
+I see children, adolescents, adults, and seniors seeking support for grief/loss, trauma, depression and anxiety, sexuality, gender identity, relational conflict, and other behavioural and emotional needs.

 Along with counselling, I have a passion for running professional development workshops for other mental health care professionals on the safe use of art materials and creativity in their practice.

 Master of Counselling Psychology - Adler University - Vancouver Campus

 Postgraduate Diploma in Art Therapy - The Vancouver Art Therapy Institute

 Homicide Loss Facilitator Training